tshuu2006-AI/AI-Adventure-Game/README.md

 *(Tip: You can easily toggle between Gemini API models and Local Ollama models directly through the in-game Settings Menu!)*

-**Step C: Setup Image Generation via Kaggle SDXL (Optional)** Eldoria can dynamically generate visual representations of locations, NPCs, and items.
+**Step C: Setup Image Generation via Kaggle SDXL (Optional)** AI Story Adventure can dynamically generate visual representations of locations, NPCs, and items.
 You can host your own high-speed image generation server for free using Kaggle.

 1. **Import the Notebook:** Log in to Kaggle, create a **New Notebook**, and select **File -> Import Notebook** to upload the provided `imagegenerator.ipynb` file.
 2. **Enable Hardware & Internet:** In the right-hand panel (Session Options) of your Kaggle environment, ensure that **Internet** is turned ON and the **GPU** accelerator (e.g., NVIDIA Tesla T4) is selected.